paywith/ruby-pair-programming-interview/README.md

 ## Application

-The goal of the application in this repository is to provide you a very basic Rails API so you don't need to run `rails new new_app` and scaffolding a new backend app.
+The goal of the application in this repository is to provide you a very basic Rails API so you don't need to run `rails new new_app` and scaffold a new backend app.
 We didn't include a test suite, because the idea is to let developers choose which tools they prefer to use.

 ## Goals

 We don't want to see a complete solution for this challenge.
+We want to observe your style while you're solving a problem.

 This is an opportunity for you to shine and show us how quality driven you are.